PhonologicalCorpusTools/SLP-AA-old-/docs/source/predefined_handshapes.rst

 5
 ~
-    - “Modified-5” has the thumb extended forward from the palm in an opposed position (O), which differs from baseline 5, which has the thumb extended away from the side of the palm (L)
+    - “Modified-5” has the thumb extended forward from the palm in an opposed position (O), as opposed to baseline 5, which has the thumb extended away from the side of the palm (L)

 8
 ~